Employee Handbook – is it time?

 What is an employee handbook?

-It is a printed or electronic document that provides reference information regarding company culture, benefits, and policies.
+An employee handbook is a printed or electronic document that provides reference information regarding company culture, benefits, and policies.
 Provide a handbook to every new employee during the onboarding process.
 The handbook makes a new hire feel more at home and increases their efficiency out of the gate.

 Do I NEED one?

 An employee handbook is NOT legally required.
 Certain laws require an employer to notify employees of workplace rights.
 But no law requires use of a handbook to make these notifications.
 It’s just an easy way to accomplish it!
 And a great place to gather employer related legal protections.
-The employee handbook provides your business with legal protection from employee lawsuits and claims, such as wrongful termination, harassment, or discrimination.
+The handbook provides your business with legal protection from employee lawsuits and claims, such as wrongful termination, harassment, or discrimination.
 A well drafted handbook can show that your company is compliant with regulations, and that your employee knew the company policies and how to get help.

 What should I include in an employee handbook?

 Company requirements, core values, mission, and vision are different from one company to the next.
-Your employee handbook should be unique to your company and reflect your company values.
+Your handbook should be unique to your company and reflect your company values.
 That said, the handbook can accomplish any or all of the following:

 - Provide legally required notifications.
 These may include equal employment opportunity, discrimination/inclusion, sexual harassment, bullying and violence, and non-retaliation.